 Snacks and drinks are available before and during the Lights.

-Pretzel Garden is a permanent stand that expands its menu for the event.
+Pretzel Garden is a permanent stand that serves its usual menu.

 And a temporary stand provides other refreshments:

 Considering egg nog is fairly expensive, the $1.75 price is relatively reasonable.
 This is, of course, the spiced egg nog which brings the warm comfort of bourbon to the chilled holiday beverage.
 It’s what you would expect from the Evan Williams bottled variety.
 The whiskey helps thin out the thick nog and the nog covers up the aftertaste of the bourbon.
 Like most things, it’s good if you enjoy it.

 Herbie’s Drive-In, near the entrance to Lights Motors, is also open with its standard menu: